-Goina concern
+Going concern

-The financial statements have been prepared on a going concern basis as discussed in the report of the trustees on page 51.
+The financial statements have been prepared on a going concern basis as discussed in the report of the directors on page 52.

-St John has substantial reserves held in the form of property and an estates strategy has also been agreed during 2020, including a programme to sell several properties in order to increase the level of reserves and to reduce ongoing expenditure requirements.
+St John Ambulance has substantial reserves held in the form of property and an estates strategy has also been agreed during 2020, including a programme to sell several properties in order to increase the level of reserves and to reduce ongoing expenditure requirements.